AIDA-Saskatchewan-polytechnic/git-assignment/tutorials.md

 I am Rohit Kumar.
 I went through all of the major git lessons, including those on branching, merging, rebasing, and other topics.
 All of the questions were simple to answer because the directions, from beginner to advanced levels, were clear and straightforward.
 I quickly learned all the fundamentals of git, but if we want to examine a particular step, i must start from scratch.

 I am Dhruvin Patel & after studying GitHub tutorial, it was really helpful for a beginner to quickly and thorughly understand all the functions like add, init, commit, etc. Those tutorials are very effective.
 Also, functions like branching, merging, rebasing and many other important lessons were pretty easy to learn.

+I am Hemin Shah, I learned how to build branches, merge, and rebase, among many other GIT commands, as well as about Git Branching and its potential.
+It was simple to practise and discover how the instructions really work in a real situation because of the questions that went along with each session.
+The instructional's strongest point was the division of the main and distant components into two portions.